snackCake/docs/Broadleaf-Concepts/Catalog-and-Search/Deployment-Models/Solr-Cloud/Solr-Cloud-Setup.md

 Assuming you have Zookeeper installed and started, you can install and configure Solr.
 For additional information on SolrCloud setup, see the [SolrCloud documentation](https://cwiki.apache.org/confluence/display/solr/SolrCloud).

 This documentation assumes you are using Solr 4.10.3.
 Download Solr [here](http://lucene.apache.org/solr/downloads.html) and unzip it to the local file system.
 We'll call this location SOLR_HOME.
 Solr provides a number of examples and features out of the box.
-To simplify things and get to lean setup procedure, follow these steps"
+To simplify things and get to lean setup procedure, follow these steps:

 - Create an empty directory on the file system wherever you like called `blcSolrConfig` (e.g. `$SOLR_HOME/blcSolrConfig`)
 - From `$SOLR_HOME/example/solr`, copy `solr.xml` to `blcSolrConfig`